 Staedtler Mars Lumograph

-My favorite pencils to use and the favorite of many artists.
+My favourite pencils to use and the favourite of many artists.
 They are well constructed and don’t break easily.
 Mars Lumograph come in a full range of grades from 9H to 9B.

 Staedtler also manufactures a Mars Lumograph Black pencil in a limited range of 2B, 4B, 6B and 8B.
 They are excellent for getting very dark shadows and backgrounds.

 Staedtler graphite pencils are moderately priced and readily available.
 They can be purchased in sets of various sizes or individually as needed.

 A good set of pencils that come in a full range of grades.
 They are slightly thicker than most drawing pencils so it can be hard to get a fine line.

 Their older sets tended to be a little inconsistent with the quality of the graphite, but Derwent seems to have solved that problem in their newer pencils.

 Derwent drawing pencils can be purchased in soft, medium and hard sets as well as individually.